temf/bembel/README.md

 A short introduction to the code has been written [3].
 If you utilise our code as part of a publication, we would appreciate it if you cite it.

-This code is currently at version 0.99.
-Additional features are planned, development and testing is ongoing.

 ## 2. What is a Bembel?<a name="whatis"></a>

 A traditional German ceramic, as depicted in our logo.